- Why BitSight?

 User Behavior examines activities that may introduce malicious software onto a corporate network, for example, by downloading a compromised file.
 We identify and classify user behavior into the following risk types:

-BitSight collects information about data breach events from a variety of news sources and data breach aggregation services.
-A breach event is attributed to a company when there is significant, publicly-disclosed evidence that the company was at fault for the data loss, such as a company-issued disclosure notice or investigation from a credit card company.
+BitSight collects information about publicly disclosed breaches and interruptions to business continuity from a variety of news sources and data breach aggregation services.
+A breach is attributed to a company when there is significant, publicly-disclosed evidence that the company was at fault for the data loss, such as a company-issued disclosure notice or investigation from a credit card company.